What’s included:

 To make sure that you have no issues during break-in, follow these few suggestions.

-- Disconnect the fuel system and spin the engine with the starter until oil pressure can be read or until oil is coming out of the #6 rocker arm.
+-Disconnect the fuel system and spin the engine with the starter until oil pressure can be read or until oil is coming out of the rocker arms on cylinder#6

-- Once oil pressure has been verified, let the engine start and run for five minutes at 1200-1500rpm then shut engine down
+– Once oil pressure has been verified, let the engine start and run until operating temperature is achieved, then shut engine down